mathieu-benoit/hello-humanitec/docs/gke-basic.md

 ```
 _Note: re-run the above commands until you get the 3 values._

-## [PA-HUM] Create the Memorystore (Redis) access resource definition
+## [PE-HUM] Create the Memorystore (Redis) access resource definition

-As Platform Admin, in Humanitec.
+As Platform Engineer, in Humanitec.

 ```bash
 cat <<EOF > ${REDIS_NAME}.yaml